ossec/ossec-docs/docs/manual/syscheck/index.rst

 .. notes::

-    Report Changes will only work with text files, and the changes are stored on the agent inside ``/var/ossec/queue/diff/local/dir/file``.
+    Report Changes can only work with text files, and the changes are stored on the agent inside ``/var/ossec/queue/diff/local/dir/file``.

+    If OSSEC has not been compiled with libmagic support, report_changes will copy any file designated, e.g. mp3, iso, executable, /chroot/dev/urandom (which would fill your hard drive).
+    So unless libmagic is used, be very carefull on which directory you enable report_changes.

 .. include:: ../../faq/syscheck.rst